 We have more information about Inheritance Tax.

-You may need to update your will if your situation changes, or if your wishes change.
+You may need to update your will if your situation changes, or your wishes change.

-Whether you want to write a new will or make a codicil, it is important to get advice from a solicitor.
-They can help to make sure a new or updated will is still valid.
+It is important to get advice from a solicitor when you are considering updating your will, they can help make sure a new or updated will is still valid.